hecksadecimal/Unbreaking-Anvils/README.md

 ### doAnvilFallBreakage (default: true)
-When false, prevents anvils from being damaged from falling from a great height.
+When false, prevents anvils from being damaged by falling from a great height.

 ```
 /gamerule doAnvilFallBreakage false